pragyaai/ndna/_llm/FAQ.md

 These ratios disentangle representational efficiency from semantic fidelity, essential for diagnosing hidden weaknesses in distilled models {% cite hinton2015distilling %} {% cite romero2015fitnets %}.

-## How can the latent genome compression during distillation be characterized using Riemannian geometry, and why is this perspective crucial for diagnosing semantic underfitting in student models?
+✶ **How can the latent genome compression during distillation be characterized using Riemannian geometry, and why is this perspective crucial for diagnosing semantic underfitting in student models?**

-Viewing the latent trajectories of teacher and student as paths on a Riemannian manifold $\mathcal{M}$, with a metric tensor $g_{ij}(h)$, enables precise quantification of semantic compression beyond mere Euclidean distances.
+➠ Viewing the latent trajectories of teacher and student as paths on a Riemannian manifold $\mathcal{M}$, with a metric tensor $g_{ij}(h)$, enables precise quantification of semantic compression beyond mere Euclidean distances.

 Let the latent path length (thermodynamic length) be: